funbiscuit/embedded-cli/README.md

 ```c
 embeddedCliProcess(cli);
 ```

 Processing should be called from one place only and it shouldn't be inside ISRs.
-Otherwise you internal state might get corrupted.
+Otherwise, your internal state might get corrupted.

 ### Static allocation
 CLI can be used with statically allocated buffer for its internal structures.
 Required size of buffer depends on CLI